agreco92/GVHD_scRNAseq/readme.md

 The repository contains two folders: `code` and `data`.

 - Scripts in `code/`  are numbered based on the order of execution.
 The working directory for running the scripts is the one containing both `code/` and `data/` .
-In order to run the analysis, please generate count matrices for GEX and HTO matrices using standard Seurat or bioconductor pipeline.
+In order to run the analysis, please generate count matrices for GEX and HTO matrices using standard `Seurat::Read10X` or Bioconductor equivalent `DropletUtils::read10xCounts` pipeline.
 - Data needs to be downloaded from GEO under the accession number **GSE207485**.
 In the `data/other/` folder, you’ll find a list of useful files for the analysis:
     - Information about the R version and relative libraries, in `data/other/renv.lock` .
 Instructions on how to use this file and recreate the R environment are [here](https://rstudio.github.io/renv/articles/renv.html)
     - `scGSEA_cycle` file contain cell cycle estimated as explained in [this paper](https://pubmed.ncbi.nlm.nih.gov/32783885/)